-The Corporation has sixteen trustees: ten appointed successor trustees, each limited to two six-year terms; and six elected alumni fellows, chosen by alumni for staggered six-year terms.
+The Corporation is comprised of the president and sixteen trustees: ten appointed successor trustees, each limited to two six-year terms; and six elected alumni fellows, chosen by alumni for staggered six-year terms.
 Successor trustees and alumni fellows carry the same responsibilities and duties.
-The president of the university chairs the board.
 In addition, the governor and lieutenant governor of Connecticut are board members ex officio.
 The Corporation has thirteen standing committees with responsibilities outlined in the by-laws.